SaladTechnologies/salad-applications/packages/desktop-app/README.md

 ### Native Integration

 The Desktop Application serves the UI from [app.salad.io](https://app.salad.io/) and provides hooks that allow the web application to interface with the native OS.
-This bridge from web app to native is accomplished by injecting a bridge objects into the web application at `window.salad`, allowing the web application to call native methods and interface with the computing frameworks.
+This bridge from web app to native is accomplished by injecting a bridge object into the web application at `window.salad`, allowing the web application to call native methods and interface with the computing frameworks.

 ## Ethminer